ofiwg/libfabric/man/fi_mr.3.md

   associated with a completion counter used to count RMA operations that access the MR.

+*FI_RMA_PMEM*
+: This flag indicates that the underlying memory region is backed by persistent memory and will be used in RMA operations.
+It must be specified if persistent completion semantics or persistent data transfers are required when accessing the registered region.

 # RETURN VALUES

 Returns 0 on success.
 On error, a negative value corresponding to